semarie/sysclean/README.md

      The options are as follows:

-     -f      File mode.  sysclean will output obsolete filenames present on the system.
-By default, it doesn't show filenames used by installed packages.
-It will report on stderr libraries from base with better version than expected one.
+     -s      Safe mode.  sysclean will output obsolete filenames present on the system.
+It excludes any dynamic libraries and all files under /etc directory.
 It is the default mode used.

+     -f      File mode.  sysclean will showing additionnally old libraries that aren't used by any packages, and /etc will be inspected.
+             Note that it will report on stderr libraries from base with better version than expected one.

      -a      All files mode.  sysclean will not exclude filenames used by installed packages from output.